 If the certified partner has borrowed recourse funds from a government entity, those funds may be used for the match.

-If the lender is using non-recourse grant funding that was granted by a government entity, those funds may be used for the match once they have been used for the grant purpose and released from the grant restrictions and added to the lender's net assets.
+If the lender is using non-recourse grant funding that was granted by a government entity, those funds may be used for the match once they have been used for the grant purpose, released from the grant restrictions and added to the lender’s net assets.

-Funds that are guaranteed, such as SBA 7(a) loans, may be used for the match.
+Funds that are guaranteed, not directly funded, such as SBA 7(a) loans, may be used for the match.

 Are there fees associated with the program?